 Initially, the virus enters the body through the respiratory or oral route.
-Virus replicates in the body without producing in the symptoms and can be detected in the urine.
+The virus replicates in the body without producing any symptoms and can be detected in the urine.
 After initial episode, it stays latent in kidneys, lymphoreticular tissues, and brain.

-HIV gene products, such as Tat, may be able to transactivate the JC viral promoter directly and provides additional pathogenic mechanism beyond general immunosuppression.
+HIV gene products, such as Tat, may be able to transactivate the JC viral promoter directly and provide additional pathogenic mechanism beyond general immunosuppression.

-The virus infects oligodendrocytes and cause lysis.
+The virus infects oligodendrocytes and causes lysis.
 It undergoes DNA replication and synthesis of viral capsid proteins inside the cell.
-The infection expands circumferrentilly and astrocytes that are infected by the virus enlarge and resemble the tumor cells in giant cell astrocytomas.
+The infection expands circumferentially and astrocytes that are infected by the virus enlarge and resemble the tumor cells in giant cell astrocytomas.

 Its presentation is typically unifocal.
 Progressive multifocal leukoencephalopathy evolves over several weeks but has a rapid progression than AIDS dementia complex.

 Involvement of the brainstem is more commonly seen in progressive multifocal leukoencephalopathy associated with AIDS than with other entities.